 Truck Driving and Fatigued Drivers

 Truck drivers are often under pressure from their companies, suppliers, and customers to reach their destinations on time.
 However, as any driver will tell you, sometimes there are factors on the road that delay you and put you behind schedule.
 Truck drivers will often attempt to meet these strict deadlines by driving for extended periods of time.
 That means driving tired and violating hours of service rules.
 Fatigued drivers are a safety hazard for the driver, and for all others who share the road with a commercial vehicle.
-Driver fatigue may be due to a lack of adequate sleep, extended work hours, strenuous work or non-work activities – or a combination of other factors.
-A study titled the “Large Truck Crash Causation Study” reported that an estimated thirteen percent of all commercial motor vehicle drivers were considered “fatigued” when behind the wheel.

 How Drivers can avoid Fatigue